Mathematics (MATH)

 Statistics for Life Sciences

 Students will learn statistical techniques and their application to life sciences.
 They will study descriptive statistics, elementary probability, probability distributions, in particular, the binomial, normal, t and chi-square distributions, confidence intervals and hypothesis testing for population means, and proportions, as well as for differences in population means and proportions.
 Students will also study linear regression, and the chi-square goodness-of-fit test.
-Students with credit for MATH 2341 may not take MATH 2335 for further credit.
+This course is credit excluded with MATH 2341.
+Students may enroll in and earn credit for only one of these courses.
+This course is credit excluded with STAT 2342.
+Students may enroll in and earn credit for only one of these courses.

 Level: UG